-ARTICLE II Taxicab Requirements
+Taxicab Requirements

-§ 336-3.
+§ 336-4.
 Business license required; application.

-- A. It shall be unlawful for any person, corporation or entity to operate a taxicab business that has fares originating within the County, or further has fares which bring the taxicab business into the County more than five times a year, without first having obtained and paid for a license to operate such business and causing the same to be and remain in force and effect at all times under the provisions of this chapter.
-Application for such license shall be made available by the Director and shall be accompanied by an annual fee as determined by resolution of the Broome County Legislature.
-Upon the issuance of a taxicab business license, each such company shall be assigned a unique identification number pursuant to § 336-13C of this chapter. - B. One application for each taxicab business license shall be made by the owner or other person with legal authority over same upon blank forms furnished by the Director.
-Such application, which shall be signed and sworn to by the applicant and filed with the Director as a permanent record, shall contain at a minimum: - (1) His full name, current residence, phone number (home, work, cellular), age, date of birth, and whether he is a citizen of the United States. - (2) Whether he has been previously licensed to operate a taxi service and in what municipality and, if so, whether his license has ever been suspended or revoked and for what cause.
-Any previous experience he has had in the business of owning, furnishing, leasing, operating, driving, repairing or other enterprises in connection with providing transportation or related services for hire or charge. - (3) The company name, business address and the telephone number from which the applicant will operate the taxicab business; the address, phone number and date of birth of the business contact person if other than the owner; the address of the vehicle maintenance facility and the address of the dispatching facility. - (4) Proof of New York State workers' compensation insurance, if the taxicab company is required to carry such insurance, in a form and amount as required by New York State law. - (5) A copy of the established rates for fare for transport within, throughout and outside County limits along with all established additional fees for any service provided by the taxicab company to a passenger pursuant to § 336-19A(4)(a) of this chapter. - (6) Such other information as the Director may deem necessary. - C. All outstanding fees payable to any County department or agency in connection with ground transportation must be paid prior to the issuance of a taxicab vehicle and/or taxicab driver's license.
+- A. It shall be unlawful for any person, corporation or entity to operate a taxicab business that has fares originating within the County, or has fares which bring the taxicab business into the County more than five times a year, without a valid license to operate such business herein.
+Application for such license shall be made available by the Director and shall be accompanied by an annual fee.
+Upon the issuance of a taxicab business license, each such company shall be assigned a unique identification number. - B. One application for each taxicab business license shall be made by the owner or other person with legal authority over same upon blank forms furnished by the Director.
+Such application, which shall be signed and sworn to by the applicant and filed with the Director as a permanent record, shall contain at a minimum: - (1) The applicant's full name, current residence, phone number (home, work, cellular), age, date of birth, and whether the applicant is a citizen of the United States. - (2) Whether the applicant has been previously licensed to operate a taxi service and in what municipality and, if so, whether the applicant's license has ever been suspended or revoked and for what cause.
+Any previous experience the applicant has had in the business of owning, furnishing, leasing, operating, driving, repairing or other enterprises in connection with providing transportation or related services for hire or charge. - (3) The company name, business address and the telephone number from which the applicant will operate the taxicab business; the address, phone number and date of birth of the business contact person if other than the owner; the address of the vehicle maintenance facility and the address of the dispatching facility. - (4) Proof of New York State workers' compensation insurance, if the taxicab company is required to carry such insurance, in a form and amount as required by New York State law. - (5) A copy of the established rates for fare for transport within, throughout and outside County limits along with all established additional fees for any service

+- provided by the taxicab company to a passenger pursuant to § 336-19A(3)(a) of this chapter. - (6) Such other information as the Director may deem necessary.

-§ 336-4.
+§ 336-5.
 Licenses required.

-It shall be unlawful for any person to drive, operate, offer or keep for hire or charge within the limits of the County any taxicab or other motor vehicle providing transportation service for charge or fee without first having obtained and paid for a taxicab driver's license and a taxicab vehicle license, and all other licenses and permits required by law, and causing the same to be and remain in force and effect at all times under the provisions of this chapter.
+It shall be unlawful for any person to drive, operate, offer or keep for hire or charge within the limits of the County any taxicab or other motor vehicle providing transportation service for charge or fee without first having obtained and paid for a taxicab driver's license and a taxicab vehicle license, and all other licenses and permits required by law, including a valid New York State driver's license of the appropriate class and certification, and causing the same to be and remain valid and in force and effect at all times under the provisions of this chapter.